Accounting & Tax for IT and SaaS Companies in Estonia

 If your SaaS is B2B only — EU VAT is almost zero work

-A SaaS product sold exclusively to VAT-registered businesses collects 22% VAT from Estonian business customers (on KMD) and charges 0% to all other EU business clients (reverse charge, verified via VIES).
+A SaaS product sold exclusively to VAT-registered businesses collects 24% VAT from Estonian business customers (on KMD) and charges 0% to all other EU business clients (reverse charge, verified via VIES).
 For non-EU customers, the supply is outside scope — no EU VAT at all.
+Your entire EU VAT obligation is a monthly KMD return covering Estonian sales and your zero-rated EU B2B supplies.
+No OSS registration needed.
+No per-country registrations.
 This is why Estonia is particularly attractive for B2B SaaS — the VAT compliance is minimal.

 Section 9 — How Company for Business Works With IT and SaaS Clients